chriscossich100/Blog-node.js/readmefirst.txt

 2).
 For sercurity reasons, the username, password, and database name have been changed when calling access to MongoDb.
 Simply replace your username, password, database name, and cluster in the MongoClient.connect string found in the database.js file inside the util folder.

+	**IF YOU DONT KNOW HOW TO DO THIS, I HAVE INCLUDED A SCREENSHOT TUTORIAL THAT WILL EXPLAIN HOW TO CONNECT YOUR MONGODB DATABASE TO
+	THE APPLICATION**